 - Students will have developed a capacity to conduct research on terrorism using a range of analytical tools and research methods.

-The Global Terrorism Studies program focuses on exploring the origins and motivations of terrorism based on theoretical understandings of individual and group behavior.
+The Global Terrorism Studies Minor program focuses on exploring the origins and motivations of terrorism based on theoretical understandings of individual and group behavior.
 Students also explore the impacts of the threat of terrorism on individuals and communities as well as strategies for preventing, deterring, mitigating, and responding to terrorist threats.

 Students are required to take the following courses: